corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Overwrites the built-in Hydroponics Farms building (`building_hydroponics_farm`) in order for it to be upgradeable to Aquaponics Farms.
 Also overwrites the built-in Angler job (`angler`) so that any empire can work Angler jobs.

-Built for Stellaris version 3.4 "Cepheus."
+Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

 ## Known Issues

 Overriding a building, job, or trigger causes the game to log errors noting the overrides.
 Expect to see three lines in the error.log file like these:

 ```
-[16:03:16][game_singleobjectdatabase.h:147]: Object with key: angler already exists, using the one at  file: common/pop_jobs/13_building_aquaponics_farm_worker_job_overrides.txt line: 7
+[16:03:16][game_singleobjectdatabase.h:165]: Object with key: angler already exists, using the one at  file: common/pop_jobs/13_building_aquaponics_farm_worker_job_overrides.txt line: 7
-[16:03:18][game_singleobjectdatabase.h:147]: Object with key: building_hydroponics_farm already exists, using the one at  file: common/buildings/13_building_aquaponics_farm_resource_building_overrides.txt line: 6
+[16:03:18][game_singleobjectdatabase.h:165]: Object with key: building_hydroponics_farm already exists, using the one at  file: common/buildings/13_building_aquaponics_farm_resource_building_overrides.txt line: 6
-[16:03:18][game_singleobjectdatabase.h:147]: Object with key: has_any_farming_district_or_buildings already exists, using the one at  file: common/scripted_triggers/10_building_aquaponics_farm_scripted_trigger_overrides.txt line: 3
+[16:03:18][game_singleobjectdatabase.h:165]: Object with key: has_any_farming_district_or_buildings already exists, using the one at  file: common/scripted_triggers/10_building_aquaponics_farm_scripted_trigger_overrides.txt line: 3
 ```

 ## Changelog